The Spiritual Centre.co.uk

 This list is categorised alphabetically for ease of reference for no other reason.

-The healing properties of the holly include, but are not limited to:
+The healing properties of the vine include, but are not limited to:

 1) Anti-ageing